A rusty Giuliani returns to the courtroom on Trump’s behalf

 Giuliani burst back into the public eye in the stretch run of this election but has little to show for the Trump campaign’s legal efforts.

+In Williamsport — a small city best known as host to the Little League World Series — Giuliani’s arrival and departure from the courthouse was made smooth by law enforcement and court personnel, who allowed his two black SUVs to remain parked directly in front of the building.

-As he left the courtroom Tuesday night, he seemed unconcerned whether he’d lose that case — “well, obviously if we lose it, we’ll appeal it” — and suggested that the Trump campaign’s eggs are not in one basket.
+As he left the courthouse Tuesday night, Giuliani, 76, appeared unconcerned whether he’d lose that case — “well, obviously if we lose it, we’ll appeal it” — and suggested that the Trump campaign’s eggs are not in one basket.

 “There are eight cases, I’m afraid to tell you,” Giuliani said.